diem-ai/datascience-projects/sentiment_mining/readme.md

 ![](/sentiment_mining/images/train_vs_test.PNG)

+- Observation: Logistic Regression Model performs a little bit better with test set and the gap betweem training score and testing score is not high.
+It can be said that Logistic Regression is not overfitting and it can learn data's pattern

 ### Randome Forest with Default Parameters
 - A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the - predictive accuracy and control over-fitting.
 - We imported scikit-learn RandomForestClassifier method to model the training dataset with random forest classifier.